f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 One very important concept we will cover here is the service type.
 This type determines how your application will be exposed.
 There are three main service types that we will speak to:

-- ClusterIP - this exposes your application on an internal cluster IP and is only reachable from within the cluster this way.
+- ClusterIP - this exposes your application on an internal cluster IP and is only reachable from within the cluster.
 Usually used with an ingress controller
 - Load balancer - exposes application externally via load balancer using cloud service provider constructs (i.e. AWS NLB, Azure ALB, Google NLB)
 - NodePort - exposes applications on each node on a specified port.
 Keep in mind even if a pod does not exist on the node, the port is still open.